 I’m on a quest.

-I’ve come to realize that many people, including my past self, need clarity about the distinctions between Art
+I’ve come to realize that many people, including my past self, use vocabulary that verges on nonsense when discussing Art

 , and Decorative Art